BrianMacCarvill/Neural-Network-Projects/README.md

 # Neural-Network-Projects
-Neural Network Projects done in complete of my MSc in statistics
+Neural Network Projects done in completion of my MSc in statistics